Steve Punt

-Steve Punt (born September 1962) is a British comedy writer, comedian and actor.
+Stephen Mark Punt (born 15 September 1962) is a British comedy writer, comedian and actor.
 Along with Hugh Dennis, he is part of the double act Punt and Dennis and was the presenter of BBC Radio 4 satirical news programme The Now Show.
 He is also a writer and programme associate for various television panel game shows, including Would I Lie to You? and Mock the Week, and is a writer for fellow comedians such as Rory Bremner and Jasper Carrott.

 Early life

 Punt wanted to be an author as a child, but knew he would never make a living out of it, so he turned to comedy.
 Punt was educated at Whitgift School and St Catharine's College, Cambridge, where he read English.
 While at Cambridge, he joined Footlights, where he first met comedy partner Hugh Dennis and was vice-president from 1983 to 1985 with Nick Hancock as president.
 He was in the writing team for three revues in a row.